oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 JHR is one of the most intelligent person in MVS.

-He was born in February 15, 2008 as a European.
+He was born in March 15, 2008 as a European.
 JHR is a cisgender and bisexual male (he/him).
 If skin color is considered, he is white.

 ## Personality